HatcherDX/dx-engine/README.md

 Software development is at an inflection point.
 While AI can generate 80% of an application's code, developers are left frustrated in the "last mile" of fine-tuning, debugging, and aligning the output with existing patterns.
 This is due to a fundamental loss of deterministic control.

-**Hatcher** is an open-source IDE designed to conquer the full "0-to-100" workflow.
-It acts as the definitive **deterministic control interface** for powerful AI engines like Claude Code and Gemini CLI.
-We call our philosophy "Controlled Amplification": the developer remains the surgeon, using Hatcher to wield AI as a high-precision scalpel.
+**Hatcher** is an open-source, **Next-Generation IDE** designed to be the definitive "Constitutional IDE" for the AI era.
+This control interface is the heart of our intelligence layer, which we call `//hatche.rs`.
+It's designed to compose and orchestrate powerful AI models (like Claude and Gemini), turning them into reliable, peer-level contributors.
+Our philosophy is "Controlled Amplification": the developer remains the surgeon, using Hatcher to wield AI as a high-precision scalpel.

 ## The Problem We Solve